cysouw/diathesis/text/c09_adverbials.md

 ### Terminology

 The term ~~adverbial~~ is commonly used in grammatical descriptions of German (or any other language, for that matter).
 However, it normally describes a wide range of rather disparate linguistic phenomena that will be distinguished here for a better insight into German sentence structure.
-When needed for clarification, I will use the term ~~adverbials-at-large~~ for the whole domain commonly called 'adverbial' and the term ~~adverbials (proper)~~ for the more restricted definition used here.
-However, in the main body of this chapter, whenever I use the unmodified term 'adverbials' this is supposed to simply mean 'adverbials (proper)'.
-The following terms will be used to designate the various kinds of adverbials-at-large.
-All these terms will be discussed in more detail in the following subsections.
+When needed for clarification, I will use the term ~~adverbials-at-large~~ for the whole domain commonly called "adverbial" and the term ~~adverbials (proper)~~ for the more restricted definition used here.
+However, in the main body of this chapter, whenever I use the unmodified term "adverbials" this is supposed to simply mean "adverbials (proper)".

 Within the German adverbials-at-large domain there are three different syntactic functions that have to be separated.
 I will call these three syntactic functions ~~Adverbial~~, ~~Preverbial~~ and ~~Secondary Predication~~.
 Basically, adverbials are syntactically free elements that modify verbs, preverbials are syntactically bound to the verbs they modify, and secondary predicates modify noun phrases, not verbs.

-Intersecting these functions are classes of morphemes that potentially can be used in more than one of these syntactic function.
+Intersecting these functions are classes of morphemes that are potentially used in more than one of these syntactic functions.
 First, those morphemes that only have adverbial function are called ~~Adverbs~~.
 Second, those that only have preverbial function are called ~~Preverbs~~ (discussed in the previous chapter).
-Next, adjectives can be used in all three of the functions mentioned above, leading to (i) adjectival adverbials, called ~~Evaluatives~~ here, (i) adjectival preverbials, called ~~Resultatives~~ here, and (iii) adjectival secondary predicates, called ~~Depictives~~ here.
-Finally, there is also a special closed set of preverbial morphemes that I will call ~~Directionals~~.
+Next, adjectives can be used in all three of the functions mentioned above, leading to (i) adjectival adverbials, called ~~Evaluatives~~ here, (ii) adjectival preverbials, called ~~Resultatives~~ here, and (iii) adjectival secondary predicates, called ~~Depictives~~ here.
+Finally, there is also a closed set of preverbial morphemes that I will call ~~Directionals~~.

 ### Adverbials